-In accordance with House Bill 2022, \$46 million was appropriated to the West Virginia Infrastructure Fund during fiscal year 2022 with the first \$6 million to be used for debt service on the Series 2014 bonds that were issued for the Chesapeake Bay and Greenbrier Watershed projects and the remaining \$40 million to be used for water, wastewater and economic development projects around the state.
+Section 18a and related subsections of the West Virginia Code provide for certain deposits to accounts available to the Council for debt service payments and to fund water, wastewater, and economic development projects.
+Of the \$46 million appropriated, the first \$6 million is used for debt service on the Series 2014 bonds.
+These bonds were issued for the Chesapeake Bay and Greenbrier Watershed projects and the remaining \$40 million is used for water, wastewater and economic development projects.